ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 Unfortunately, CKEditor 5 builds do not ship with corresponding TypeScript typings yet.
 If you are interested in this topic you can add your vote or a comment [here](https://github.com/ckeditor/ckeditor5/issues/504).

-## Using custom CKEditor 5 builds
+## Using custom CKEditor 5 build

-If you want to add more plugins to the existing build or customize something that cannot be controlled with the {@link builds/guides/integration/configuration editor configuration} you should create a custom build first, using the {@link builds/guides/development/custom-builds create a custom build guide} first.
+If you want to add more plugins to the existing build or customize something that cannot be controlled with the {@link builds/guides/integration/configuration editor configuration} you should create a custom build first, using the {@link builds/guides/development/custom-builds create a custom build guide}.

 You should finish the above tutorial with the generated `ckeditor.js` file (and corresponding translation files).
-In the next step you should copy it to the `src` directory and import from the component file.
+In the next step you should copy it to the `src` directory and import it to the component file.

 ```ts
 import * as Editor from 'path/to/the/ckeditor';